astropy/astropy/docs/cosmology/dev.rst

 auto-locking), so ``self.H0 = H0`` will use this setter and put the value on "._H0".
-The advantage of this method over direct assignment to the private attribute is the use of validators. |Parameter| allows for custom value validators, using the method-decorator ``validator``, that can check a values validity and modify the value, e.g to assign units.
+The advantage of this method over direct assignment to the private attribute is the use of validators. |Parameter| allows for custom value validators, using the method-decorator ``validator``, that can check a value's validity and modify the value, e.g to assign units.
 If no custom ``validator`` is specified the default is to check if the |Parameter| has defined units and if so, return the value as a |Quantity| with those units, using all enabled and